 Bright red paper would have been ideal for making Chinese New Year Lanterns (red symbolizes good luck and happiness in China) but my kids were happy using plain old copy paper then decorating it with red (and other) markers.

-To make a place for some of our lanterns to hang (we didn’t bother putting handles on most of them), I took some branches from outside and glue-gunned silk plum blossoms on.
+To make a display for some of our lanterns to hang, I took some branches from outside and glue-gunned silk plum blossoms on.
 Plum blossoms symbolize courage and hope because it blooms first and withstands the threats of winter.
-Our lanterns were a little large but the branches still made a nice centerpiece.